 Becoming less social, more aggressive or if your cat just doesn’t seem themselves is a perfectly good reason for you to give the vets a call.
-Neglecting their grooming routine is another behavioral change that sometimes needs to be checked up on.
-There can be many reasons for these behaviors including depression/anxiety, moving to a new home, seasonal changes or an illness.
+Neglecting their grooming routine is another behavioural change that sometimes needs to be checked up on.
+There can be many reasons for these behaviours including depression/anxiety, moving to a new home, seasonal changes or an illness.

 9. Increased Vocalisation